-Recent circumstances (okay, maybe in the last couple years it’s been getting worse) though, have made me rethink Newport’s pronouncement.
+Recent circumstances (okay, maybe in the last couple of years it’s been getting worse), though, have made me rethink Newport’s pronouncement.
 Maybe he has a point.

-99.9% of people don’t write long, letter-like emails like me and Deborah.
+99.9% of people don’t write long, letter-like emails like Deborah and I do.
 While I have never met Deborah in person, and only actually talked to her once on Skype, I count her one of my very good friends.
 Our relationship is completely digitally written.
 If I am in trouble, I can count on her to help.
 Because she has, many times before.

-I’ve been informed now that the standard is 12 hours now.
-And many people expect a reply with 6 hours.
+I’ve been informed that the standard is 12 hours now.
+And many people expect a reply within 6 hours.
 Not 12 business hours.
 Just 12 hours.
-So, if someone sends me an email at 5 pm on Friday night, I’m expected to respond by 5 am Saturday morning.
+So, if someone sends me an email at 5 p.m. on Friday, I’m expected to respond by 5 a.m.
+Saturday.
 If this is the email that Newport was dismissing, I’m with him.
-Not only does this need for immediate gratification harm interpersonal relationships, it also stresses me out.
+Not only does this need for immediate gratification harm interpersonal relationships, but it also stresses me out.
 And the rest of America.
-Why is anxiety at an all time high?
+Why is anxiety at an all-time high?
 I know politics can play some part.
 However, since removing the Facebook from my phone, politics doesn’t stress me out anymore.
 I also made a lot of other changes.

 If there was one isolated event, I’d call that person a jerk, but it’s gotten so bad that I had to make a lot of changes in the way I do things with regard to email (and a few other digital things, which is why I was reading Digital Minimalism in the first place).
 First, I hired a personal assistant.
 Pretty much her sole job is to answer my email.
 And because I realize she needs to sleep, she still won’t respond to my email within an hour.
 Secondly, I have set an auto-responder that says, “Thank you for contacting me.
-My office hours are from 8 am-4 pm M-F and my assistant checks and responds to my email at 11 am and 10 pm.
-Please allow 12-24 hours for a general responses, and up to 48 hours for more in depth needs.”
+My office hours are from 8 a.m. to 4 p.m.
+M-F and my assistant checks and responds to my email at 11 a.m. and 10 p.m.
+Please allow 12-24 hours for general responses, and up to 48 hours for more in-depth needs.”

 Now, I never really deal with emergencies.
 Once in a while someone will need a project completed within a week, but even that can wait for 24 hours.
 There is no need for your editor/writing teacher/literary guru to respond in 1 hour every time.
-Some people that deal with emergencies will often put their emergency number in their email.
+Some people who deal with emergencies will put their emergency number in their email.
 I also took email off my phone.
-Finally, I started a personal email that only those people that I write letters have.
+Finally, I started a personal email that only those people to whom I write letters have.

 So, I’m sorry I almost threw your book against the wall, Cal Newport.
-You were right…mostly.
-I still maintain some people can use email in place of personal letters that have been used for millennia as a way to foster long distance relationships.
-I mean, who’s grandparents didn’t write long love letters to each other in the war?
+You were right … mostly.
+I still maintain some people can use email in place of personal letters that have been used for millennia as a way to foster long-distance relationships.
+I mean, whose grandparents didn’t write long love letters to each other in the war?
 And then fall madly in love and live happily ever after?

 How long do you take to respond to email?
 How do you deal with the stress of having to be reached 24/7 for work?
 I’d also be interested in hearing your horror stories in the comments.

-The first thing I ask a writer I’m working with is, “Who are your writing inspirations and then the second is who are you reading now?”
+The first thing I ask a writer I’m working with is, “Who are your writing inspirations?" and then the second is "Whom are you reading now?”
 For me, I get inspiration from many different authors and always have a stack of at least 3 books that I’m currently reading.
-I have inspirations for style, content, character development, actions scenes, suspense building… And I try to read from pretty much every genre and topic out there.
+I have inspirations for style, content, character development, action scenes, suspense building … and I try to read from pretty much every genre and topic out there.
 I’m a writer, so I need to immerse myself in writing.
 And I expect this from other writers.